civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 ![Equations: log(deaths) = alpha + beta*days + epsilon.
 Deaths = lambda*e^(beta*days) + epsilon, lambda = e^alpha.](images/covid-19-critical-mass_equations.png)

-Below, see interactive graphs for *X* = 1 and 2 deaths.
+Below in Chart 1, see an interactive graph for *X* = 1 death.

 <iframe width="500" height="400" frameborder="0" scrolling="no" src="//plotly.com/~GriffinK/3.embed"></iframe>

-*Rendered in R, ggplot2, and Plotly.
+*Chart 1.
+Rendered in R, ggplot2, and Plotly.
 Hover over points to see more information.*

-The paths on the right side of these two graphs are extremely divergent, signifying that these small thresholds are too early in the spread of coronavirus to make a meaningful prediction or comparison of trajectories.
-Additionally, the paths on the left side of the graphs are basically inscrutable, since zero values cannot be calculated logarithmically and must therefore be discarded.
+The data on the right side are extremely divergent, signifying that this threshold is too early in the spread of coronavirus to make a meaningful prediction or comparison of trajectories.
+Additionally, for this and the next few values of *X*, any data that would appear on the left side of the graph are inscrutable, since zero values cannot be calculated logarithmically and must therefore be discarded.

-Higher values of *X* are where we can make more useful comparisons between the weeks before and the weeks after.
+Higher values of *X* are where we can make more useful before/after comparisons.
+Below are the last six values of *X*, visualized.

 <iframe width="500" height="400" frameborder="0" scrolling="no" src="//plotly.com/~GriffinK/5.embed"></iframe>